sheetalsattiraju/Dataset-Manipulation/README.md

 # Dataset-Manipulation
-- Check Iris Dataset Analysis.pdf & Wine Dataset Analysis.pdf for full reports of dataset manipulation
+Python: In this practice project, I aimed to find the best classification model for the Iris Dataset & Wine Dataset.
+I used several ML algorithms such as, KNN, MLP, RF, Decision Trees, and more.
+I also performed detailed, comprehensive analysis reports on these datasets.